lalpi/ntopng-vyos/README.md

 # Setting up ntopng community (nDPI, nprobe) on vyos 1.4 rolling

-I have this on here for my personal reference since it took me a while to figure it out.
-I also hope it might help someone on how to set up ntopng on vyos without wasting a ton of time like I did.
+I have this on here for my personal reference since it took me a while to figure it out, hoping it might help someone on how to set up ntopng on vyos without wasting a ton of time like I did.
 I have tested this on the vyos1.4 rolling image and while I will not be documenting a vyos image installation or setup, there are a few basic stuff that needs to be set up on the vyos router before ntopng can be installed.

 On the vyos router, log in with admin privileges and open a root user session:
 ```